 One of my all time favorite holidays is Halloween.
 I think it's the large number of creatures that you can make for this one holiday that draws me to it.
-So, of course, I was drawn to some of the Halloween cross-stitch kits I saw from Mill Hill.
+So, of course, I was drawn to some of the Haunted Library Cross Stitch Kit from Mill Hill.

 Like the other Mill Hill - Buttons & Beads Series patterns I had bought the Haunted Library kit included the pattern, embroidery thread, perforated paper, beads, ghost button, 2 needles and instructions.